Timvane-coder/Edge/README.md

 > [!NOTE]
 >
-> Don't Need to Resatrt Whole NodeJS Process When Make Changes in Plugin Folder Commands (!Only Works New Update).
+> Don't Need to Restart Whole NodeJS Process When Make Changes in Plugin Folder Commands (!Only Works New Update).

 ```javascript
 module.exports = {